(Date of publication: November 11th, 2021)

-We invite expressions of interest for one PhD position in Lattice Field Theory as part of the EuroPLEx network.
+We invite applications for one PhD position in Lattice Field Theory as part of the EuroPLEx network.

-The fellowship, to be started on 1st January, 2022, is expected to be available at CP3-Origins in the Department of Mathematics and Computer Science at the South Denmark University in the group of Prof. C. Pica.
+The fellowship, to be started on 1st January, 2022, is hosted at CP3-Origins in the Department of Mathematics and Computer Science at the South Denmark University in the group of Prof. C. Pica.
 The PhD project will be concerned with exploring strongly coupled extensions of the Standard Model.
 Rigorous numerical methods based on lattice field theory will be employed to investigate the non-perturbative dynamics of the candidate models and to obtain quantitative information in order to test the models against experiment.

 EuroPLEX postgraduate fellowships are funded by the European Union H2020 programme through the European network for Particle physics, Lattice field theory and Extreme computing (EuroPLEx), a Marie Skłodowska-Curie Innovative Training Network (MSCA-ITN).
 The Europlex network involves leading European Lattice Field Theory groups based at the following institutions: (Denmark) Syddansk University, (Germany) University of Bielefeld, University of Regensburg, Humboldt University Berlin, (Ireland) Trinity College Dublin, (Italy) University of Parma, (Spain) Autonomous University Madrid (UAM), (UK) University of Edinburgh and Swansea University.